 In fact, what is most striking about the Conceptual Force 2035 is that it is so entirely alien to what the British Army actually looks like today, in structure, “culture” and programmes.
 For example, Permanent Combined Arms Battlegroups are anathema in today’s British Army and among the purists of capbadges and specialty separations.
 CS and CSS are a scarce resource completely out of balance with the number of infantry battalions.
 Indirect Fires and ATGWs are weaknesses, not strengths.
 The Rule of 4 is nowhere to be seen, and indeed resources in multiple areas are spread so thin than even the Rule of 3 is dubious.

-Even so, one could envisage an effort to maintain tracked, heavy formations by ordering more vehicles of the AJAX family.
+One could envisage an effort to maintain separate tracked, heavy formations, but not without tweaking and probably expanding the AJAX order.
 If AJAX was an IFV, it could replace Warrior.
 But AJAX has no room to carry infantry and there is no real way to change this fact.
 The structure of the vehicle and the vast turret ring (specified in part because there once was to also be a Medium Armour variant with 120mm smoothbore gun) prevent any conversion to an IFV.
 It is also probably next to impossible to pursue a “rewriting” of the contract that de-scopes some of the AJAX to make room for a new IFV variant, which General Dynamics is ready to offer and has tried (and failed) to sell to Australia.

 If more ARES could be squeezed in to make this happen, it would be possible to hang on to the superior all-terrain mobility of tracks and ensure that the remaining CHALLENGER 2s have appropriate intimate support.
 The two Heavy brigades could thus consist each of a single tank regiment and 2/3 AJAX/ARES BGs.